-The Board ensures the implementation of the strategic objectives of the Company and guides the management to fulfil commitments made to various stakeholders while upholding the principles of ethical business conduct and responsible growth.
+The Board ensures the implementation of the strategic For additional details about our Board structure and our objectives of the Company and guides the management corporate governance, please refer to our FY2022 Annual Integrated Report. to fulfil commitments made to various stakeholders while upholding the principles of ethical business conduct and responsible growth.
 In conducting its business, the Board is supported by: